dschil138/chatterstack/README.md

 # to print the last message
 print(conversation[-1]["content"])
 ```
+Ridiculous.

-If you want to do anything more advanced like "keep conversation variable to 8 messages max", or "make the System message always be the most recent message in the conversation"... well, I'll spare you the code snippet for those.
+If you want to do anything more advanced, like "keep conversation variable to 8 messages max", or "make the System message always be the most recent message in the conversation"... well, I'll spare you the code snippet for those.

-### But,
+### But...
-Since this conversation variable is just made short, structured and highly predictable dictionaries...
+Since many aspects of these dictionaries are higly predictable, and we are most often doing just a handful of basic tasks with them...
 <!-- - a list that only ever contains dictionaries
 - and each dictionary alway contains just the same two keys
 - and the first key can only ever be one of three values -->

-...this means we can actually abstract away a lot of this mess in a way that is much more intuitive to use - while also keeping basically all of the inherent flexibility!
+...this means we can actually abstract away a lot of this mess, in a way that makes it much more intuitive to use - while also keeping basically all of the inherent flexibility!
 That is a rare thing to be able to do.

-### look:
+# Straightforward Solution: The Chatterstack Base Class

 This is a fully functional chatbot program using chatterstack: